sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-02.md

 Let's prove that agent state is preserved.

-1. In your browser, return to the Azure Portal.
+1. Stay in your browser, and return to the Azure Portal.
 1. Open the Cosmos DB account deployed with this lab.
-1. Navigate to Data Explorer within the Cosmos DB blade
+1. Navigate to Data Explorer within the Cosmos DB blade.
 1. Locate and open the Chat container.
 1. You should see the agent state and chat history stored there.